 Prejudice often results from a lack of knowledge and familiarity.
 In response, the Jewish Community Relations Council (JCRC) of St. Louis created the Student to Student program in 1992 to reduce stereotypes and prejudice.
 Jewish students travel to schools lacking a strong Jewish presence and share their experiences with Judaism with their peers.
-The program has now expanded to Des Moines as part of a national pilot program.
+The program has now expanded to Des Moines as part of a national pilot program, starting in 2017.

 What is Student to Student?

 Presentations are given by a group of three or four students representing the Conservative, Orthodox, and Reform branches of Judaism.
 Since this is a presentation by peers, it can resonate with the students on a deeper level.
 The style of presentation is more like that of an informal discussion.
 Classrooms find that the use of props and openness to questions are some of the most engaging elements of the presentation.
 The students also bring in personal stories which show both the reality and diversity of Jewish practice.

 Presenters discuss a range of topics, including the following:

 - A typical day in the presenters’ lives

 - Jewish dietary practices